tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..  of unit disk transmitters

-the whole thing in negative
+.. the whole thing in negative

-- **Communication range**: tranmissions are always successful within this range unless ruined by another interfering signal
+- **Communication range**: tranmissions are always unsuccessful outside this range
-- **Interference range**: transmissions can't be received successfully in this range, but they can prevent/cause collisions with other receptions
+- **Interference range**: transmissions can't interfere with and prevent other receptions outside this range
+- **Detection range**: transmissions can't be detected outside this range; inside this range, transmissions might cause network nodes detecting them to defer from transmitting (when using a suitable MAC module, such as :ned:`CsmaCaMac` or :ned:`Ieee80211Mac`)

+.. (and can't cause other nodes to potentially defer from transmitting).

-- **Detection range**: transmission can't interfere with other transmissions in this range, but they can cause network nodes detecting them to defer from transmitting (when using a suitable MAC module, such as :ned:`CsmaCaMac` or :ned:`Ieee80211Mac`)
+.. transmission can't interfere with other transmissions in this range, but they can cause network nodes detecting them to defer from transmitting (when using a suitable MAC module, such as :ned:`CsmaCaMac` or :ned:`Ieee80211Mac`)

+..
 These ranges can be set in the unit disk transmitters (:par:`communicationRange`, :par:`interferenceRange`, :par:`detectionRange` parameters).
   Furthermore, for example, in the apskradio, **TODO** the unit disk transmitters may still model some protocol features, configurable by parameters, such as :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.

+..
+Furthermode, the signals might carry protocol related meta-information, configurable by parameters, such as :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.

+Furthermode, the signals might carry protocol related meta-information, configurable by parameters.
+In the case of the generic UnitDiskRadio, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration; in the case of Ieee80211UnitDiskRadio, the opMode and channelNumber are configurable./for example

+..  -> actually, the ieee80211unitdiskradio extends ieee80211radio, so it has all the parameters of that

-  attol meg hogy unit disk, lehetnek ilyen meta infok a signalon
+..  attol meg hogy unit disk, lehetnek ilyen meta infok a signalon

+Note that the simulated level of detail, i.e. packet, bit, or symbol-level, is independent of the used analog model representation, so as the protocol related meta-infos on signals.

+Might happen that a unit disk wifi transmission cant be received because the transmission's modulation doesn't match the receiver's settings **TODO** not sure its needed

+**TODO** The unit disk only simulates abrupt attenuation, i.e. in terms of receivability, the signal is not attenuated at all in communication range, but the signal strength is zero outside of it.
+Also, any interfering signal can prevent reception, and obstacles completely block signals.
+There is no probabilistic error modeling (actually no error modeling at all ?)(signals in communication range are always received, unless there is an interfering signal; signals in the interference range always interfere with other receptions)

-**TODO** packet level/bit level/symbol level simulation -> fuggetlen az analog reprezentaciotol a metainfok is fuggetlenek tole
+.. **TODO** packet level/bit level/symbol level simulation -> fuggetlen az analog reprezentaciotol
+   a metainfok is fuggetlenek tole

-az alaog model megvalasztasa csomo dolgok szabadon hagy...
+**TODO** az alaog model megvalasztasa csomo dolgok szabadon hagy...

-lehet olyan h a unit disk wifi nem tudja venni emrt a modulatio nem jo
+.. lehet olyan h a unit disk wifi nem tudja venni emrt a modulatio nem jo

 .. **TODO**: the actual parameters